Protypotherium: Postcranial skeleton

 The skeleton of Protypotherium is well known, especially regarding the species Protypotherium australe.
 Fifteen dorsal vertebrae, seven lumbar vertebrae and five sacral vertebrae were probably present.
 The tail was long, with at least eighteen vertebrae.

 The scapula possessed a slightly convex coracoid margin.
 The scapular spine was tall and narrow, with a small apophysis of the acromion and a large metacromion.
 The humerus was very stout in the proximal region, with two low tuberosities; the distal end was enlarged, with the entepicondyle developed and provided with a large foramen.
 The radius was strongly curved antero-posteriorly and rather gracile; the ulna, on the other hand, was curved laterally.
 The hand was tetradactylous, as opposed to the related Miocochilius, which had only three fingers, two of which were functional, with an alternating structure of the carpus and relationships between the metacarpals.
 The weight was discharged between the second and third metacarpals, which were almost equal in length, while the fourth was shorter and the fifth was much reduced.
 The scaphoid bone had a strong articulation for the radius and rested on the greater trochanter and the trapezoid.
 In the outer part, the scaphoid articulated with the lunar bone by means of a small facet of the apophysis related to the great bone.
 The lunate bone was in contact distally with the great bone and the hamate, and laterally it was in contact with the cuneiform bone via a large surface.
 The joints of the first phalanges were limited to the plantar and distal surfaces.
 The phalanges nail joints were laterally compressed and provided with a small incision at the end.

 The ischium was broad posteriorly, and the pubical area was small.
 The femur was straight and somewhat flattened anteroposteriorly.
 The greater trochanter slightly exceeded the articular head, while the third trochanter was well developed and in a fairly proximal position.
 The condyles were large.
 The tibia and fibula were usually separated, but sometimes distal co-ossification was present.
 The distal joint of the tibia was divided by a prominent ridge into two equal cavities.
 The fibula was thin.
 The trochlea of the astragalus was long and medium deep; the ridges of the talus were equal to each other, the neck long and the head globular.
 The calcaneus did not articulate with the navicular bone and had a large facet for the fibula.
 The phalanges possessed the same structure as those of the hand, but were larger.
-It is likely that at least the feet of Protypotherium were digitigrade.
+It is likely that the feet of Protypotherium were digitigrade.